MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

 This will cause the translator to create up to 8 Tx queues on demand, depending on the NBL WlanTagHeader::WMMInfo value.

-From [*EvtPacketQueueStart*](/windows-hardware/drivers/ddi/netpacketqueue/nc-netpacketqueue-evt_packet_queue_start) the client driver should query the priority that the framework will use for this queue:
+The client driver should query the priority that the framework will use for this queue from [*EvtPacketQueueStart*](/windows-hardware/drivers/ddi/netpacketqueue/nc-netpacketqueue-evt_packet_queue_start):

 ```C++
 auto const priority = WifiTxQueueGetDemuxWmmInfo(queue);
 ```
-All packets placed to this queue between **EvtStart** and **EvtStop** will be for the given priority.
+All packets placed to this queue between **EvtStart** and **EvtStop** will have the given priority.

 #### Multiple queues for peers
 Before using a NETADAPTER_INIT * object to create a NETADAPTER, the client driver should add PEER_ADDRESS demux to it: